Scaling and Spreading No Wrong Door

-“Well, ideally, when we’ve got a family at crisis point we work with that family and that family then learns to manage the crisis and learns to alleviate the crisis so they can live a little bit happier together, and that it not end up in care.”
+“Well, ideally, when we’ve got a family at crisis point we work with that family and that family then learns to manage the crisis and learns to alleviate the crisis so they can live a little bit happier together, and not end up in care.”
 NYCC NWD staff member

 Innovation Unit first worked with the No Wrong Door team as part of the Department for Education’s Children’s Social Care Innovation Programme.
-Our current role, working in partnership with NYCC is to support each local authority adopting the innovation in understanding the NWD vision and values, practice and culture, interrogating the NWD ways of working, and adapting these for their local context.
+Our current role, working in partnership with NYCC, is to support each local authority adopting the innovation in understanding the NWD vision and values, practice and culture, interrogating the NWD ways of working, and adapting these for their local context.
 We use a learning and coaching approach which aims to build capability, build a shared understanding of the project’s vision, desired outcomes and design principles, and focus on the specific needs of locality’s young people.

-Through the DfE Innovation programme we’ve providing coaching support to the team adopting of the NWD model in Bradford as part of the B Positive Pathways project (also including the Mockingbird fostering model), in Sheffield, in Middlesborough, and now in six local authorities across Greater Manchester: Manchester, Rochdale, Salford, Stockport, Trafford, and Wigan.
+Through the DfE Innovation programme we’ve providing coaching support to the team adopting of the NWD model in Bradford as part of the B Positive Pathways project (also including the Mockingbird fostering model), in Sheffield, in Middlesbrough, and now in six local authorities across Greater Manchester: Manchester, Rochdale, Salford, Stockport, Trafford, and Wigan.

-“I have to admit that initially being embedded in the home felt out of my comfort zone and made me a little uneasy, but actually has proven to be the most effective way to reach these vulnerable young people” NYCC Life Coach/Clinical Psychologist
+“I have to admit that initially being embedded in the home felt out of my comfort zone and made me a little uneasy, but actually it has proven to be the most effective way to reach these vulnerable young people” NYCC Life Coach/Clinical Psychologist

 Between January 2015 and March 2017, NWD in North Yorkshire was independently evaluated by Loughborough University as part of the DfE’s Innovation Programme.
 During this period NWD worked with 355 young people, 67% through outreach work.
-The model demonstrated significant financial savings, improved outcomes for young people and reductions in children looked after.
+The model demonstrated significant financial savings, improved outcomes for young people and reductions in numbers of children looked after.

 The number of out-of-area placements used in North Yorkshire 2016/17